Inflectra/rapise-documentation/docs/RVL/Comments.md

 # Comments

-## Single Row Comments
+## Single-Line Comments

-RVL has two types of single line comments depending on the purpose.
+RVL has two types of single-line comments.

-Sometimes comment is used to exclude line of code from execution.
+One type is used to prevent a line of code from being executed.

 === "Screenshot"
     ![Disable Execution](./img/Comment_SingleLine_Disable.png)